37% of businesses have implemented some form of AI in the workplace.

 This open-source tool is used for creating artificial neural networks, exclusively for Java programs.

-An open-source machine learning library based on LuaJIT programming language.
-It boasts a big number of algorithms and flexible tensors for indexing, resizing, cloning, sharing storage, and more.
+Torch is an open-source machine learning library based on LuaJIT programming language.
+It boasts a large number of algorithms and flexible tensors for indexing, resizing, cloning and sharing storage, in addition to other features.

 With a top-notch interface, linear algebra routines, neural network models, efficient GPU support and embeddable nature, Torch is used by the Facebook AI Research Group, IBM and Yandex, among others.